Exxon closes Memphis, Tennessee, terminal on flood risk

-(This January 1 story has been corrected to change terminal capacity to barrels, not barrels per day, in paragraph 1)

-HOUSTON (Reuters) - Exxon Mobil Corp shut its 340,571-barrel refined products terminal along the Mississippi River in Memphis, Tennessee, as floodwaters threatened to inundate the facility just south of the city’s downtown, a company spokesman said on Friday.
+HOUSTON (Reuters) - Exxon Mobil Corp shut its 340,571 barrel-per-day refined products terminal along the Mississippi River in Memphis, Tennessee, as floodwaters threatened to inundate the facility just south of the city’s downtown, a company spokesman said on Friday.

 Heavy rains in Missouri and Illinois have swollen the Mississippi and its tributaries in the past week, shutting two pipelines feeding the Phillips 66 refinery in Wood River, Illinois, and threatening other refineries, terminals and pipelines along the river to the Gulf Coast in Louisiana.